 As shown in Figure 2.1-1, the majority of the development would occur outside of the riparian corridor, with the exception of the enclosed clear-span pedestrian bridge connecting the parking garage with the casino approximately 12 feet above Pruitt Creek and a clear-span vehicle bridge on the southern portion of the Project Site.
 The two bridges would be constructed outside of the OHWM of Pruitt Creek and, therefore, would have no direct impacts to the intermittent drainage.
 The pedestrian bridge would not impact the riparian corridor at ground level but may involve cutting tree branches in the canopy.
 Depending on the final alignment, the clear-span vehicle bridge may require some tree removal and ground clearing within the riparian corridor.
 Additionally, the pipelines and outfall structures for treated effluent discharge and stormwater drainage (see Sections 2.1.4 and 2.1.5) would be developed within approximately 600 square feet of the riparian corridor and bed, bank, and channel of Pruitt Creek.
-The gravity sewer main from the resort facility to the proposed lift station and WWTP would be installed either beneath Pruitt Creek by horizontal directional drilling or other trenchless construction methods or over Pruitt Creek by attaching it to either the proposed pedestrian or vehicle bridge to avoid impacts to the creek and riparian corridor.
-As described in Table 2.1-3, if directional drilling is used, pipelines would be installed a minimum of 10 feet below the bottom of creek and during the dry season, to prevent hydrofracture (e.g., frac-out).
+The gravity sewer main from the resort facility to the proposed lift station and WWTP would be installed over Pruitt Creek by attaching it to either the proposed pedestrian or vehicle bridge to avoid impacts to the creek and riparian corridor.